 Maintaining a cutting board is a quick and very painless process, that will keep your wooden cutting board not only most importantly sanitary, looking new, and greatly extend it's useful life.

-Proper Washing & Cleaning of Wooden Cutting Boards
+Washing and Cleaning Instructions For Wooden Cutting Boards

 Never, Never, NEVER put wooden cutting boards in the dishwasher!

 Never use chlorine bleach or cleansers containing chlorine or bleach.
 These chemicals will stain the wood, and dry it excessively.
 Never put a wet board flat to dry.
 If the board dries unevenly only on one side, it will cause the wood to warp.
 If your board has food stains or off smells, you can always use lemon juice, or distilled white vinegar directly on the area.
 The acid in these liquids will neutralize the organic compounds or food fats causing your favorite wooden cutting board not to smell daisy fresh.

 How to apply cutting board cream or oil:

 Let your wooden cutting board sit on a coated wire rack or upright in your dish rack, to dry when done.
 If you are restoring or seasoning an old, dry or new cutting board, you may wish to repeat this process two or even three more times, allowing 24-48 hours in between each application, to ensure your cutting board is completely seasoned.
 Keeping the wood properly oiled adds to it's durability and longevity.